conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `string`

 The repository name on `host`.
 Eg: `'conventional-changelog-writer'`.

-Or the whole repository url if `context.host` and `context.owner` do not exist.
+##### repoUrl

+Type: `string`

+The whole repository url.
+Eg: `'https://github.com/conventional-changelog/conventional-changelog-writer'`.
+The should be used as a fallback when `context.repository` doesn't exist.

 ##### linkReferences